Nell12/cs370-assignments/assignment-1/problem2ab.md

 ### Does the projection agree with the poitive or negative correlations of the original matrix.

 #### No, because the signs of the first two principal components does not match the signs of the correlations.
+The signs may be flipped as the overall orientation of the principal components is arbitrary and can be flipped without changing the fundamental results.